Big leaved tropical plants

 rss buttton

-Germination of Ensete Ventricosum
+Germination of Ensete ventricosum

-The main objective when growing Ensete Ventricosum from seed is to provided yourself with a constant supply of decent sized plants.
-Most greenhouses are not tall enough to accommodate very large plants.
-When it's time to say goodbye to your second season ensete's, you will have a few one year olds to replace them with the following year and so on.
+The main objective in the germination of Ensete ventricosum is to provided yourself with a constant supply of decent sized plants.
+Most greenhouses are not tall enough to accommodate very large plants, so when it's time to say goodbye to your second/third season ensete's, you will have a few one year olds to replace them with the following year and so on.

 The young plants can be either kept in pots for the first season or used as part of the general display.
 Even plants in their first year can make reasonably impressive growth, given the right level of pampering.
 Planting them in the garden also reduces the amount of pots that need watering and as a result reduce your stress levels when on holiday.